Weott, California: Facilities

 Weott Center, located at the off-ramp of Highway 101, was for many years home to the Sequoia Hotel, a restaurant, a Union 76 gasoline station and a company that made redwood curios.
-None of these businesses has survived.
+None of these businesses have survived.
 3 km south of Weott is Burlington Campground, which also hosts the Humboldt Redwoods State Park visitor center.
 This is one of several campgrounds in the Humboldt Redwoods State Park, but is the only campground open year-round.
 The closest commercial services to Weott are in Myers Flat, 10 km south.
 The closest major shopping facilities are in Garberville (35 km south) and Fortuna (45 km north).

 Until 2010, Weott had access only to dial-up internet service.
 In 2010, high speed internet access became available in the town.